GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *John Romero*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts